matthias-reis/carda-gatsby/content/articles/2022/05/sound-space-variations-by-zak.md

 The six pieces on the record do not seem heavy-headed or overloaded but much more airy, wide and open for interpretations.
 They stimulate the imagination – in a wonderfully unbiased way.
 In the last track, "Bewrayeth", [multi-instrumentalist Kévin Séry](/2020/04/from-overseas-interview-en/) has a surprise appearance  – he has added an excellent guitar accompaniment to the song.

-I definitely recommend you listen to it – "Sound Space Variations" will be released on Zakè Drone Recordings on June 3rd.
+I definitely recommend you to listen to it – "Sound Space Variations" will be released on Zakè Drone Recordings on June 3rd.
 In addition to the digital format, there will also be a tape and a CD version.

 James Bernhard mixed and mastered the album, written and produced by drone artist Zakè, at Ambient Mountain House Studio.
 Zakè himself provided the artwork and photos himself.